andrewt3000/MachineLearning/data.md

 **Min-max scaling** squeezes values between a range typically 0 to 1.
 Min-max scaling is best for uniform distributions such as pixel values in image processing.
 Warning: If you have an outlier (like a single value of 10,000 when everything else is under 10), Min-Max will crush all your normal data into a tiny, indistinguishable band near 0.
 Min-max scaling is implemented in scikit learn's [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html).

 **Standardization** is appropriate for Gaussian distributions, and centers the data on a mean of zero, and a standard deviation of 1.
-Standardization is implemented by sickit learn's [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).
+Standardization is implemented by scikit-learn's [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).

 **Dimensionality Reduction** is transforming data from high to low dimension but retaining the properties.
 Examples include PCA, singular value decomposition, variational auto-encoders, and t-SNE (for visualizations).
 Downsampling such as max pooling layers for CNNs is simply removing dimensions regardless of whether they retain properties or not.